-Stage I Is a marketable iron concentrate achievable across the deposit?
+Stage I Is a marketable Fe concentrate achievable across the deposit?

-Stage I drilling commenced during August 2008 to investigate the continuity of the Murphy, Dolphin and Collins prospects of the northernmost aeromagnetic anomalies and to provide material for metallurgical and ore beneficiation testing programmes.
+Stage I drilling commenced during August 2008 to investigate the continuity of the Murphy, Dolphin and Collins prospects of the northernmost aeromagnetic anomalies and to provide material for a metallurgical testing and ore beneficiation test programme.
 A geophysical review that included reprocessing historical data highlighted the strength of the anomalies at Warramboo and facilitated final planning of the drill programme.
-The programme was completed during December 2008, with 32 holes drilled totalling 4,465m.
-All drill holes were oriented northwards at -60 degrees dip and specifically located to test a range of mineralisation types whose combined strike length exceeds approximately 16km.
+The programme was completed during December 2008, with 32 holes drilled totalling 4,465m (Figure 2).
+All drill holes were oriented northwards at -60° dip and specifically located to test a range of mineralisation types whose combined strike length exceeds approximately 16km.